 Adapting to the environment is a critical part of the technology capability which will be demonstrated during Hell Bay 4 which is run in conjunction with The Technical Cooperation Program.
 TTCP is an international organization that collaborates in a number of areas: defence scientific and technical information exchange, program harmonization and alignment, and shared research activities for the governments of United States, United Kingdom, Canada, Australia and New Zealand.

-In Hell Bay 4 SeeByte will be supporting the US Navy Labs of Navy Surface Warfare Center Panama City Division (NSWC-PCD) and Space & Naval Warfare Systems Command Warfare Center Systems Center Pacific (SPAWAR-SSCPAC), the Defence Research and Development Canada (DRDC) and the UK’s Defence Science and Technology Lab (Dstl).
+In Hell Bay 4 SeeByte will be supporting the US Navy Labs of Navy Surface Warfare Center Panama City Division (NSWC-PCD), the Defence Research and Development Canada (DRDC) and the UK’s Defence Science and Technology Lab (Dstl).
 SeeByte’s Neptune software will form the basis of the autonomy engine of the Maritime Architecture Framework (MAF) to facilitate autonomous collaboration between unmanned assets from multiple nations.
 MAF provides advanced autonomous capabilities and allows fleets of UXVs, both surface and subsurface, to be managed from a single command station.
 MAF has been integrated into MAPLE.
 The main focus will be over-the-horizon multi-squad operations allowing autonomous marine assets, both subsea and surface, to communicate and report on shore via an unmanned aerial vehicle.
 SeeByte will also be providing signal processing solutions for Automatic Target Recognition of live sidescan feeds.

 Using SeeByte’s Neptune, which already forms the basis of UK Maritime Autonomy Framework (MAF), the intended outcome is for autonomous maritime systems to adapt and change to the external environment and mission requirements.